astr0n0mer/digital-garden/pages/Git___Bare repository.md

   :END:
 -
 - Review
-	- I've used git bare respository to manage my dotfiles for almost a year, and it worked
+	- I've used git bare respository to manage my dotfiles for almost a year, and it worked great.
+	- I'm now switching to using GNU Stow for this due the following reasons:
+		- Doing git operations is painful since your logseq.order-list-type:: number